 - Good communication skills

 - Good interpersonal skills

 - A passion for art

 6. Career Development

 Early in your career, you will certainly begin by working at an established antique dealership as a sales assistant.
 With enough occupational experience, industry knowledge and sufficient capital, you can establish your own dealership.

 Like many entrepreneurs, antique dealers need to obtain a license to run a dealership in their state.
 So you need to visit your state’s licensing board and determine its licensing requirements.

 Although requirements for licensing vary from state to state, you will generally need to provide information about the locations of your shop, tax ID number, and the owner(s) of the business.

-Finally, be sure to register your business with professional associations such as the National Antiques and Art Dealers Association of America and the Antiques Dealers Association of America.
-These associations have vast collections of antiques and organize regular events where you can familiarize yourself with various collectibles and meet with potential buyers and sellers.
+Finally, be sure to register your business with professional associations such as the Antiques Dealers Association of America.
+These associations have vast collections of antiques and organize regular events where you can familiarize yourself with various collectables and meet with potential buyers and sellers.